vysf/geoinverse/docs/source/index.rst

-..
-GeoInverse documentation master file, created by sphinx-quickstart on Fri Oct 18 13:37:31 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+:html_theme.sidebar_secondary.remove:

-GeoInverse documentation
+GeoInverse |release|
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.

+GeoInverse documentation master file, created by sphinx-quickstart on Fri Oct 18 13:37:31 2024.
+You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Contents
 --------